gean2/parallel-cnn/code/README.md

-# SKip list implementations and benchmarking code
+# Skip list implementations and benchmarking code

 The skip list implementation can be found in the include/ directory.
 We have:
 * skiplist.h: Superclass / interface for skip list implementations